NicolBolas/Proposal-Ideas/Towards a Fix For LWG 2089.md

 ## Pros and Cons { #control_library_pro_cons }

 There are two advantages.
 The first is that this syntax visibly captures the users intent, allowing users to directly spell out *exactly* what they want at the time they call the indirect function.
-This is preferable to relying on esoteric initialization forms.
+This is generally preferable to relying on esoteric initialization rules.

 The second advantage is that it fixes all of those [supposedly unfixable](#unfixable) problems.
 Or more to the point, it gives users the ability to resolve those conflicts themselves.